 We select only the healthiest and robust chickens and turkeys for breeding at each of our carefully maintained breeding ranches.
 Each resulting egg is carefully checked, cleaned and immediately taken to our nearest hatchery.
 To keep them healthy, the eggs are placed in incubators, where they remain warm and undisturbed until they hatch.

 After the chicks hatch, they are taken to a local ranch where conditions promote natural growth.
 Each ranch has a “buffer zone” of empty land all around, a biosecurity measure that helps to ensure bird health and promote food safety.

 Foster Farms poultry flocks are never raised in cages.
 Our chickens and turkeys are grown in large poultry barns designed to protect the birds from environmental extremes, while allowing fresh air to constantly circulate.
-The interior temperature and climate is controlled, and clean water and feed are available at all times.
+The interior temperature and climate are controlled, and clean water and feed are available at all times.
 Our barns are built with enough space for the birds to move about freely.
 The floors are covered with absorbent bedding materials such as rice hulls and wood shavings.
 Our veterinarians carefully monitor each flock’s health and progress.
-Our Organic Flocks Are USDA Certified and Raised Free-Range
+Our Organic flocks are USDA Certified and raised free-range.

 Our chickens and turkeys mature naturally without added growth hormones or steroids.
 They are fed a highly nutritious, balanced diet composed primarily of corn and soy meal, with vitamins and minerals added.
 All of our feed ingredients are approved for use by the FDA and USDA.
 Because we own and operate our feed mills, the custom diet of Foster Farms’ poultry always addresses the specific needs of our birds, to ensure optimum health, growth and overall quality.
 Our Simply Raised chicken is raised on 100% vegetarian feed and our certified Organic chicken and turkey are raised on vegetarian organic feed.